|Alma Mater:||Boston College|

 “Kristin is a proven coach who formerly played volleyball at the Division I level and has obtained a master’s degree from Harvard,” Aird said.
 “Kristin’s tremendous work ethic and educational background make her an ideal role model for our student athletes.
 Our program is very lucky to have her on board.”

-Kenney helped coach Maryland through its most difficult schedule as the Terps took on 12 ranked opponents.
+Kenney helped coach Maryland through its most difficult schedule in 2014 as the Terps took on 12 ranked opponents.
 She played a crucial role in increasing support from the community as the Terps set four of the top-10 attendance records in Maryland history, including the No. 1 attendance record (4,522 vs. Penn State, Oct.
 23).
 The Terrapins averaged 1,539 fans per match in College Park, nearly five times the attendance from just the previous season.

 Before joining the Terps, Kenney spent two seasons as an assistant coach and recuirting coordinator at Connecticut for two seasons.
 In her first year with UConn, the Huskies jumped from 10th place in the BIG EAST to fourth and earned a spot in the conference tournament and finished the season with a 19-12 overall record.

 Prior to UConn, Kenney served as an assistant coach at Harvard for five seasons from 2007 through 2011.
 In her first two seasons at Harvard, Kenney was the team's secondary assistant before being promoted to primary assistant in the summer of 2009.

 A 2007 graduate of Boston College, Kenney was a four-year starting defensive specialist for the Eagles.
 Kenney helped the team to its first 20-win season in program history and first appearance in the BIG EAST Tournament.
 She received the Athletic Director's Award for Academic Achievement all four seasons and was the recipient of the 2006 Boston College Coaches Award.